junxit/us-congress-bills-115/bill.md

   >   - **(C)** *Noninterference* This study shall not interfere with the Kissimmee River Restoration Project authorized under section 101(8) of the Water Resources Development Act of 1992 (Public Law 102–580).

 - **(c)** *No negative impact* Nothing authorized by this Act may negatively impact agricultural production in the Kissimmee River basin.
+- **(d)** *No effect on management* This Act and the amendments made by this Act shall not interfere with the current management of the area of the Kissimmee River described in section 5(a)(__) of the Wild and Scenic Rivers Act, nor shall the fact that such area is listed for study under the Wild and Scenic Rivers Act (16 U.S.C.
+1271 et seq.) be used as justification for more restrictive management, such as wilderness or as a category of wild and scenic river, until Congress acts on the study recommendations.